pc-101/simple-ecommerce/README.md

 - **Catalog data flow** – The `/catalog` route converts the URL query into a server-side fetch against `/api/products`, ensuring filters are easily shareable while keeping the catalog fully static-cache friendly.
 - **Cart + checkout** – The cart drawer uses a persisted Zustand slice to retain items between sessions.
 Checkout reads directly from this store but blocks rendering until `useSession` confirms the user is authenticated.
+- **User feedback** – Add-to-cart actions surface a short toast with the product name, and checkout prompts unauthenticated users with an error toast.
 - **Auth UX** – `NavBar` uses `next-auth/react` to show sign-in/out buttons, and the sign-in page is prefilled with the demo credentials so QA teams can get in immediately.
 - **Styling** – Tailwind utility classes (see `app/globals.css` and `tailwind.config.ts`) provide consistent “btn”, “card”, and “input” primitives for rapid skinning.